-The major advantage of using the codimension of the tangent space for regularization rather than the degree or the basis size is that the potential range of the codimension is evident.
+The significant advantage of using the codimension of the tangent space for regularization rather than the degree or the basis size is that the potential range of the codimension is evident.
 If one deals with data points in $\mathbb{R}^n$, then the dimension ranges from $0$ to $n$.
 When $d_{\max} = 0$ or $d_{\min} = 0$ is used, the full basis computation is performed.
 This approach is also robust against the redundancy of a basis because, as discussed in Section~\ref{sec:removal-of-redundant basis polynomials}, the redundant basis polynomials do not change the dimension of the tangent space.
-This is not the case for the degree restriction or the basis-size restriction; the potential range of those values is unknown and the existence of redundant basis polynomials can terminate the algorithm too soon.
+This is not the case for the degree restriction or the basis-size restriction; the potential range of those values is unknown, and the existence of redundant basis polynomials can cause too early termination of the algorithm.